 - A Hotel * am North end of the route you find in Fusch.

-- for Camping on the Grossglockner High Alpine Road There are no facilities along the scenic road.
-The nearest campsites are in Heiligenblut or Fusch:
+- for Camping on the Grossglockner High Alpine Road there are no facilities along the panoramic road.
+Campsites are located in Heiligenblut or Fusch:

 - National Park Camping Großglockner